All Share (J203) = 112 197

 2. NZD/JPY – New Zealand Dollar / Japanese Yen

-NZD/JPY is a major currency pair of the New Zealand dollar against the Japanese yen and much like the Australian dollar, the New Zealand dollar is a commodity currency with its value closely tied to the price of New Zealand’s agricultural exports, making this pair particularly volatile.
+NZD/JPY is a major currency pair of the New Zealand dollar against the Japanese yen, and much like the Australian dollar, the New Zealand dollar is a commodity currency with its value closely tied to the price of New Zealand’s agricultural exports, making this pair particularly volatile.

-Top New Zealand exports include dairy, eggs, meat, wood, and honey and as a result, any changes in the price of any of these markets will affect NZD’s value against the Japanese yen.
+Top New Zealand exports include dairy, eggs, meat, wood, and honey, and as a result, any changes in the price of any of these markets will affect NZD’s value against the Japanese yen.

 🌟 Feature📊Details